conductor-sdk/conductor-python/README.md

     return f'Hello {name}'

 ```
-Now we are ready to write our main application that will execute our workflow.
+Now, we are ready to write our main application, which will execute our workflow.

 ### Step 3: Write _Hello World_ Application